miketaylr/web-bugs-issue-tagger/README.md

 A tiny app to listen for GitHub webhook Issues events (ignoring when issues are closed) and add labels.

 When an issue is created in the [web-bugs](https://github.com/webcompat/web-bugs), usually via [webcompat.com](http://webcompat.com), the app looks for label metadata in the form of a special HTML comment: `<!-- @browser: firefox -->`, for example.
-If found, our friend @Neptr will add the label and a comment.
+If found, our friend [Neptr](https://github.com/Neptr) will add the label and a comment.

 This repo assumes the following environment variables are set: